michaelhly/michaelhly.github.io/_posts/tune-llm-one.md

  'attention_mask': [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]}
 ```

-From above we see that the `BertTokenizer` from [Hugging Face](https://huggingface.co/bert-base-cased) took our sentence and spat out three sets of numbers:
+From above, we see that the `BertTokenizer` from [Hugging Face](https://huggingface.co/bert-base-cased) took our sentence and spat out three sets of numbers:

 `input_ids`: The unique identifiers of the tokens in a sentence.\
 `token_type_ids`: Identifiers describing which sequence a token belongs to if we provide the tokenizer more than one sentence.\